sambetts/copilot-feedback-bot/README.md

 7. Deploy that zip file to your apps catalog in Teams admin.
 8. Once deployed, copy the "App ID" generated.
 We'll need that ID for bot configuration.

-## Create Azure resources.
+## Create Azure Resources
 Create these resources:

-9. App service & plan.
+* Required - App service & plan.
 B1 level recommended for small environments.
-10. Functions app - consumption plan recommended.
+* Required - Functions app - consumption plan recommended.
 May require it's own resource-group.
-11. Application Insights (link app service & functions app to it)
+* Application Insights (link app service & functions app to it)
-12. Storage account.
+* Required - Storage account.
-13. Service bus namespace.
+* Required - Service bus namespace.
-14. SQL Database (and server) - the PaaS version.
+* SQL Database (and server) - the PaaS version.
+You could use an on-premises SQL if you wanted.

 ## Configuration
 These configuration settings are needed in the app service & functions app: